Wide Characters

 Character code as mentioned above.

-In addition to that, you can perform implicit casting to the following types:
+You can perform implicit casting to the following types:

 A string to get the resultant character formed by putting the low and the high characters together, or just the low character if it's not a wide character.